lquvatexas/lquvatexas.github.io/index.md

 I work broadly in the areas of **Probabilistic Deep Learning**, **Causal Inference**, **Computer Vision**.
 Specifically, my research interests fall into: 1.
 Generative models in multimodal learning, with applications on multi-omics data and medical pathology images.
 2. Vision-language model.
 3. Causal representation learning and perturbation study

-Currently, I am working with Meta as a research scientist.
+Currently, I am working with Meta AI as a research scientist.

 **Program Committee**
  AAAI 2023, 2024